-Our common stock is listed on the OTCQB under the symbol "MVEN."
+Our common stock trades over-the-counter and is quoted on the OTCQB under the symbol "MVEN."

 LEGAL MATTERS

 The validity of the shares of common stock offered hereby will be passed upon for us by Golenbock Eiseman Assor Bell & Peskoe LLP, New York, New York.